-SCIENCE FAIR** CLICK HERE FOR SCIENCE FAIR PROJECT PROPOSAL
+SCIENCE FAIR** CLICK HERE FOR 5th grade SCIENCE FAIR PROJECT PROPOSAL

-** CLICK HERE FOR SCIENCE FAIR GRADING RUBRIC (used for all grade levels)
+** CLICK HERE FOR SCIENCE FAIR GRADING RUBRIC (used for 3rd-5th grade)

 Remember, you need to answer a question, not perform a demonstrationTIMELINE: